neurodata/treeple/DEVELOPING.md

 We leverage meson to build scikit-tree from source.
 We utilize a CLI tool, called [spin](https://github.com/scientific-python/spin), which wraps certain meson commands to make building easier.

-For example, the following command will build the project
+For example, the following command will build the project completely from scratch

+    spin build --clean

+If you have part of the build already done, you can run:

     spin build